 This depends on the bank that is providing the mortgage.
 Generally, the buyer can assign Power of Attorney (POA) to a representative in New York and hence does not have to be in New York for the closing.
 The individual assigned the POA can be a lawyer who would be given authority to execute contracts specific to the transaction.

-When buying a condo, closing costs are approximately 5% of the loan amount.
+Condo Closing Costs: When buying, closing costs are approximately 5% of the loan amount.
 This includes mortgage tax, title insurance, attorney fees, recording taxes, registration, federal/state/city fees, transfer taxes if purchasing a new development, and other administrative expenses.
 These charges must be at closing.
 The broker’s commission is paid from the seller’s proceeds.